Zero-Hex/Poke-Bank-Unbound/README.md

 ### 2.0 Features
 #### Party Pokémon and Multiselect
 - Swap your Party Pokémon with your PC Pokémon right from the app.
-There is a warning that you must click through to accept that it may cause unintended consequences in the story if done so at a point where you aren't supposed to have access to a PC.
-I would advise only using it when you are out in the wild, or in a city.
-Not while doing story missions
+Assuming you have unlocked the Porta-PC.
+If not it will notify you that you don't have it yet and need to unlock that first.
 - Multiselect has arrived, allowing you to select multiple Pokémon from your party or PC and move them all at once to another box or to the Vault.

 #### Vault Tab